MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-control-cost.md

 Typically, non-interactive sessions such as web service calls or background sessions are the ones that can generate a lot of data.
 These are the ones you could consider filtering away to reduce cost.

 ### Examples of cost of data ingestion

-One partner that use telemetry a lot reported that they on average spend 7.3 USD per customer per month on data ingestion.
-For their large customers they spend up to 178 USD per month (without setting up data collection rules, sampling, or daily cap.)
+One partner that uses telemetry a lot reported that they on average spend 7.3 USD per customer per month on data ingestion.
+For their large customers they spend up to 178 USD per month (without setting up data collection rules, sampling, or daily cap).

-Their top 10 customer cost per month on telemetry are :
+Their top 10 customer cost per month on telemetry is:

 | Rank | Monthly Cost (in USD) |
 | ---- | --------------------- |
 |1 |178.68 |